MercersKitchen/Algorithms/README.md

     - `=*`
     - `/=`
     - `=/`
-  - Write a program to demonstrate the differences
+  - Write programs to demonstrate the differences

 **CONTINUE HERE**
 - Boolean is Trigger, User controlled